MaciejWislowski/GeometryDash/src/com/documentation/Readme.txt

 Inspiration: GamesWithGabe - Coding Geometry Dash in Java

+Update 0.14 - Serialization
+- add classess: Serialize;
+- now we can save our created levels :)

+Update 0.13 - Starting Level Editor UI
+- add classess: MainContainer and MenuItem;
+- now we can choose which type of tile we can put :)

 Update 0.12 - Placing Blocks
 - add classess: SnapToGrid
 - now we can put new blocks in chosen grid tile :)